thyraxx/ssbd_interactive_map/README.md

 No secrets/easter eggs are currently on there.

 To create the map tiles for a game map I used gdal2tiles `gdal2tiles.py --processes=10 --xyz -p raster --zoom=7 totalimage.png bogus_complete_map`

+The complete image is split up in 4 zips because the complete image was 260~MB